navillasa/self-hosted-mini-llm/README.md

 > **Full-stack AI chat application with GitOps deployment to Kubernetes**

-A production-ready demonstration of deploying an LLM-powered chat application using modern DevOps practices: Kubernetes, GitOps with ArgoCD, CI/CD pipelines, and comprehensive secret management.
+An LLM chat application with GitHub OAuth, automated deployment with ArgoCD, and custom-compiled llama.cpp for running on legacy hardware (aka my homelab's Pentium J5005 processor).

 ## 🏗️ Architecture